 Even virgin paper pulp facial tissue companies are beginning to focus on the environmental impact and sustainability of their products.
 Makes sense if your product relies on a constant supply of trees, clean water, and energy.

-I was surprised to find I preferred a cloth handkerchief to any brand of facial tissue.
+I was surprised to find I preferred a cloth handkerchief to any brand of facial tissue for post nasal drip days, but not if I really needed to blow my nose.
 The small green bordered handkerchief in my collection was the softest and most absorbent.

 Pre-owned handkerchiefs that are reused a lot seem the best choice.
 You never know, you might find some stuffed in the back of a drawer or tucked away in a chest in the attic.